WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 2. Control

-Blogger is an exemplary tuned service with minimal tools allowing you to perform only specific tasks on your website.
+Blogger is an exemplary tuned service with minimal tools, allowing you to perform only specific tasks on your website.
 The things you can do on your blog spot blog are limited, and there is no way you can extend them to meet a need.

 WordPress is open-source software, so you can easily extend it to add new features.
 Thousands of WordPress plugins allow you to modify and extend the default feature set, such as adding a store to your website, creating a portfolio, etc.

-When comparing WordPress vs. Blogger for business websites, then WordPress is hands down the best long-term solution for any serious business owner
+When comparing WordPress vs. Blogger for business websites, WordPress is hands down the best long-term solution for any serious business owner

 3. Appearance